wiseteck/the-agency-vmpi/README.md

 ### Do less, better

 Avoid maximalism and accelerationism vibes.
-All code output is authored by a human (me!) who is vouching for its efficacy and understands it before merging it.
-This is a tool to help developers rubber-duck, clear roadblocks and aid executive function deficiencies by facilitating a bias to action.
-This is not to enable [inactive gods](https://en.wikipedia.org/wiki/Deus_otiosus) wishing to set a course and walk away.
-Thus, the output will always be efficient, maintainable, simple code authored for and by humans.
-Prompting should be optimized for both token efficiency and concise, correct results without agents wasting turns doing the wrong thing.
+All code output is authored by a human&mdash;assisted by an agent, but with thorough review and revision&mdash;who understands, dog-foods and ultimately vouches for all code before publishing it for others.
+These are tools to help developers craft a coding agent experience to help them, not replace them.
+It is **not** intended to enable [inactive gods](https://en.wikipedia.org/wiki/Deus_otiosus) wishing to set a course and walk away.

+Doing less also means:

+- optimizing prompts for token efficiency
+- limiting what agents can see and do to avoid context bloat and incorrect choices

+Doing better also means:

+- navigating code lexically: why grep when you can query a syntax tree?
+- optimizing prompts for accuracy, preventing agents from doing the wrong thing
+- measure performance where possible to find bottlenecks